ydataai/ydata-synthetic/docs/support/analytics.md

 ## Disabling usage analytics

 We respect your choice to not participate in our telemetry collection.
 If you prefer to disable telemetry, you can do so by setting an environment variable on your system.
 Disabling telemetry will not affect the functionality of the ydata-profiling library, except for the ability to contribute to its usage analytics.

-### Set an Environment Variable:
+### Set an Environment Variable
 In your notebook or script make sure to set YDATA_SYNTHETIC_NO_ANALYTICS environment variable to `True`.

 ````python
     import os